ashutoshmjain/shutri/tech-specs.md

 The primary workflow consists of four main stages:

 1.  **Import:** A user-provided MP3 audio file is imported into the `shutri` library.
-To ensure timestamp accuracy and enable parallel processing, the audio is immediately split into fixed-duration (e.g., 30-second) "chunks."
+To ensure that edits align with natural pauses in speech and to enable parallel processing, the audio is immediately split into variable-length "chunks" based on detected silence.
+This approach avoids splitting words or sentences in half, which can happen with fixed-duration chunking.

 2.  **Transcribe:** Each audio chunk is sent to the Gemini API for transcription.
 This chunk-based approach mitigates the timestamp drift often found in long-form transcriptions and allows for faster, parallelized API requests.
 The result is a series of clips—text snippets with corresponding start and end times—grouped under their parent chunk.